Sunday, April 29 | 4:00p - 5:00p

 The annual Richard Gray Visual Art Series recognizes a significant gift from founding CHF board member and distinguished art dealer Richard Gray.This program is presented in partnership with the College Arts and Humanities Institute at Indiana University.

 Poems While You Wait is a group of Chicago poets who periodically set up shop to produce poems on the spot (see what we did there?) at events taking place around the city.
 We're thrilled to welcome them and their clackety typewriters to CHF's spring festival.
-Look for their table setup in the CAA lobby in between your programs and get a personalized poem to take home!
+Look for their table setup in the CAA holding tank in between your programs and get a personalized poem to take home!

 Andrew Lichtenstein is a photographer, journalist, and educator.
 His first book, on the Iraq war, Never Coming Home, was published by Charta Press in 2007.
 He teaches at the International Center of Photography and the New School and lives in Brooklyn.

-Alex Lichtenstein is Professor of History at Indiana University, Bloomington, and Editor of the American Historical A specialist on the history of labor radicalism, civil rights, and anti-apartheid activism, he has published widely on the history of prison labor, radicalism in the American South, and the South African labor movement.
+Alex Lichtenstein is Professor of History at Indiana University, Bloomington, and Editor of the American Historical Review.
+A specialist on the history of labor radicalism, civil rights, and anti-apartheid activism, he has published widely on the history of prison labor, radicalism in the American South, and the South African labor movement.
 His works on history and photography include Margaret Bourke-White and the Dawn of Apartheid (with Rick Halpern) and, with his brother Andrew, Marked, Unmarked, Remembered: A Geography of American Memory.